A comparison of NIST CSF 2.0 and OWASP SAMM

 26 September, 2023

 NIST has finalized the Cybersecurity Framework (CSF) 2.0.
-CSF focuses on understanding, assessing, prioritising, communicating, and above all reducing cybersecurity risks in organisations.
+CSF 2.0 focuses on understanding, assessing, prioritising, communicating, and above all reducing cybersecurity risks in organisations.
 CSF can be leveraged to describe an organisation’s current as well as target security posture.
-Organisations can also compare their CSF scores between each other…. wait a minute.
+Organisations can also (in theory) compare their CSF scores between each other…. wait a minute.
 I’ve heard that before!
 I bet you did as well, especially if you’ve read my blogs on OWASP SAMM.
-So, I’ve decided to dive deep into the CSF and create a high-level overview of its relationship to OWASP SAMM.
+So, I’ve decided to dive deep and provide a comparison of NIST CSF 2.0 and OWASP SAMM frameworks.

 Key takeaways: